Fast Find

 © Collection CIVC

 The long awaited moment is the dessert that offers a selection of rich, succulent puddings to round off the meal, a delight for any sweet tooth.
 They inject fresh energy, spurring the pickers to conquer new slopes with renewed vim and vigour.
-Traditional favourites are cakes such as clafoutis, rice pudding, plum pudding, Madeira cake, choux à la crème ; fruit tarts made with apples, rhubarb, quince, plums and pears ; and that speciality of the house, grape tarts.
+Traditional favorites are cakes such as clafoutis, rice pudding, plum pudding, Madeira cake, choux à la crème ; fruit tarts made with apples, rhubarb, quince, plums and pears ; and that specialty of the house, grape tarts.

 At some point in the meal, the pickers raise their glasses in festive mode to drink a glass of that most traditional of all the Champagne wines: non-vintage Brut Champagne.
 The occasion would not be complete without it.